 Once you are done adding beads, snip the end of the wire if you need to.
 You want to have just enough to make another loop at this end with your round tip pliers.

 Ta-da!
 That’s all there is to it.
-You can add charms to the end loops, but I didn’t want any for my bracelet.
+You can add charms to the end loops for your memory wire bracelet if you want to.

 Have fun beading!